Ethics Policy (updated in October 2019)

-Cuestiones de Fisioterapia (Issues of Physiotherapy) is responsible for ensuring the integrity of the publication of articles and promote ethical conduct in all participants in the editorial process, therefore it adheres to the guidelines contained in the White Paper on Publication Ethics approved by the Board of the Council of Science Editors on March 30, 2012, available at http://www.councilscienceeditors.org/resource-library/editorial-policies/white-paper-on-publication-ethics/ (accessed 08/19/2014).
+Cuestiones de Fisioterapia (Issues of Physiotherapy) assumes the responsibility of ensuring integrity in the publication of articles and promoting ethical conduct in all participants during the editorial process, therefore, it adheres to the principles and procedures indicated by the Committee on Publication Ethics (COPE www.publicationethics.org), updated in 2018, and to the guidelines contained in the White Paper on Publication Ethics by the Council of Science Editors, available on http://www.councilscienceeditors.org/resource-library/editorial-policies/white-paper-on-publication-ethics/, updated May 2018 (accessed in October 2019).

 Cuestiones de Fisioterapia aims at selecting relevant scientific information for the practice of Physiotherapy through the process of peer review, assessing only the scientific quality of the articles and their usefulness and applicability.
 Therefore it does not discriminate authors due to their academic or professional status, nor sex, nor geographic origin.